Cheers to the Gin & Tonic Hotels in Lexington, Virginia

 The names are not a coincidence.
 Gin and Tonic are owned by members of the Benincasa family.
 Rebranding both hotels at the same time allowed the family to choose complimentary names.
 While they were at it, the gastropub at The Gin Hotel was dubbed the Juniper Lounge, since juniper is a key ingredient of gin.

 Though now a Choice Hotels member, The Gin Hotel is run independently and feels like the family-run business it is.
 Complimentary amenities include parking, WiFi, and breakfast.
-Access to the fitness center is also complimentary, but during the coronavirus pandemic that facility is closed.
+Access to the fitness center is also complimentary, but but check ahead for Covid-19 related restrictions.

 “Our most common feedback from guests is that the hotel has historic charm, is clean, and has a great location at the center of Main Street near all the shopping and restaurants,” says Mannino.
 “People also appreciate that our on-site restaurant patio overlooks Main Street so it’s great for people watching.”